 What, When, Why and How

 Certain states require landlords to perform a move out inspection prior to a tenant leaving, while other states do not have this legal requirement.
 Even if it is not legally required in your state, this inspection has several benefits for both landlords and tenants.
 Here are the basics of this inspection and how it can help clear up conflict and misunderstandings.

-What Is a Landlord Move Out Inspection?
+1. What Is a Move Out Inspection?

 In some states, the inspection must take place on the date of the tenant’s move out or two to three days after.
 Waiting until a tenant has removed all of their possessions from the unit means no damage can be hidden and the landlord can clearly see any potential issues.

-4. Who Schedules a Walk-Through Inspection?
+4. Who Schedules a Move Out Inspection?

 In states such as Georgia and Kentucky, the landlord will first inspect the unit and will write down any potential deductions from the security deposit.
 The tenant is then given or sent this list and has a specific amount of time to inspect the unit themselves.
 The tenant can either agree or disagree with the charges.

-3 Benefits to Landlords:
+3 Benefits of Move Out Inspections for Landlords:

-3 Benefits to Tenants:
+3 Benefits of Move Out Inspections for Tenants:

 - Get Full Security Deposit Returned: If the tenant fixes the damages the landlord has noted before he or she moves out, the tenant is likely to have their full security deposit returned.